-Figure 20 : The relaxation of the Day-ahead balance obligation might help reduce the possible exercise of market power by large participants
+Figure 21 : The relaxation of the Day-ahead balance obligation might help reduce the possible exercise of market power by large participants

-• Restoration of a level-playing field between market participants: several studies point out the fact that the European approach to portfolio bidding enables financial arbitrage between the Day-ahead and Intraday timeframes, at least to some extent and for some market participants, which can be regarded as "implicit" virtual bidding.
-The CORE study [2] on the general design of a mechanism for the remuneration of reserves in scarcity situations indeed states that "even in the way that the existing Belgian system is set up with agents bidding portfolios as opposed to true physical assets, it can be argued that virtual trading is effectively allowed to a certain extent", and clearly highlights the non-level playing field introduced between Physical and Trader BRPs: "In practice, BRPs have a certain degree of flexibility in the Day-ahead time frame in terms of bidding.
+Restoration of a level-playing field between market participants: several studies point out the fact that the European approach to portfolio bidding enables financial arbitrage between the Day-ahead and Intraday timeframes, at least to some extent and for some market participants, which can be regarded as "implicit" virtual bidding61.
+The CORE study [2] on the general design of a mechanism for the remuneration of reserves in scarcity situations indeed states that "even in the way that the existing Belgian system is set up with agents bidding portfolios as opposed to true physical assets, it can be argued that virtual trading is effectively allowed to a certain extent", and clearly highlights the non-level playing field introduced between Physical and Trader BRPs : "In practice, BRPs have a certain degree of flexibility in the Day-ahead time frame in terms of bidding.
 For example, BRPs can submit their own renewable supply forecasts.
-Since forecasts are private information, there is no way to strictly enforce physical constraints on the energy position of BRPs.
-On the other hand, financial institutions without any ownership of physical assets are not allowed to participate in the Day-ahead energy market, which is in stark contrast to certain US market designs".
+Since forecasts are private information, there is no way to strictly enforce physical assets are not allowed to participate in the Day-ahead energy market, which is in stark contrast to certain US market designs".
 Allowing all market participants to place virtual bids in the DAM, implemented through the relaxation of the Day-ahead balance obligation, could therefore help improve the level-playing field between Physical and Trader BRPs.

-Of course, the relaxation of the Day-ahead balance obligation is not the only condition to achieve these benefits.
+Of course, the relaxation of the Day-ahead balance obligation is not the only condition to achieve these bene-fits.
 It should be regarded as a necessary precondition to reach the aforementioned improvements of market efficiency and competition.
 However, it cannot be considered as a sufficient condition, since the actual benefits will strongly depend on the behavior of the BRP.
 For instance, if the BRPs consider that the liquidity of the Intraday

-&lt;sup>59 The distinction between Explicit Virtual Bidding and Implicit Virtual Bidding is defined in [1] "The benefits and risks of virtual bidding in multi-settlement markets" by A.G.
+61 The distinction between Explicit Virtual Bidding and Implicit Virtual Bidding is defined in [1] "The benefits and risks of virtual bidding in multi-settlement markets" by A.G.
 Isemonger:

-- Explicit virtual bidding: "submission of bids for the financial purchase or sale of energy in the Dayahead and Real-time energy markets without intending to physically consume or produce energy in real time"
+- Explicit virtual bidding : "submission of bids for the financial purchase or sale of energy in the Dayahead and Real-time energy markets without intending to physically consume or produce energy in real time"

-- Implicit virtual bidding: "piggybacking the virtual transactions onto existing physical transactions"
+- Implicit virtual bidding : "piggybacking the virtual transactions onto existing physical transactions"